Southwest Airlines apologizes for employee laughing at 5-year-old passenger named Abcde

 Redford couldn't believe her ears when other SWA workers joined in the laughter, all just feet away.

-The agent even snapped a picture of Abcde's boarding pass and posted it on social media, according to the mom.
+The agent even snapped a picture of Abcde's boarding pass and posted it on social media, according to Redford.

 Southwest apologized for the name mocking, saying the employee violated the "Golden Rule" of "treating every individual with respect."